 Approximately 70-80% of all new mothers experience some negative feelings or mood swings after the birth of their child.

-When do the “baby blues” occur?
+When do the “baby blues” occur and what are the symptoms?

 Often the symptoms of “baby blues” will hit forcefully within four to five days after the birth of the baby, although depending on how the birth of the baby went, they may be noticeable earlier.